 Dark, fetid, dangerous.
-Where bodies crowd into poorly built tenements, or snatch a few hours of sleep in a doss house.
+Where poverty-stricken bodies crowd into poorly built tenements, or snatch a few hours of sleep in a doss house.
 Where open sewers trail through the slums, overflowing with bucket after bucket of slops.
 Where poverty and disease are rife and where infant mortality is shockingly high.
 Welcome to the slums of Victorian London in 19th century Britain.

 London’s East End was terra incognita to “the better sort” – British upper classes and middle classes.
-They didn’t go there.
+They just didn’t go there.
 They didn’t want to know about it.
 Ergo the blind eye they turned to the squalor and overcrowding and filth and crime the poor had to endure in “the worst slum in Europe” – and its outriders right across the richest city in Europe.
 It was only in the late 19th century, when the living conditions of the poorest in society could be denied no longer, that the slums of Victorian London began to be acknowledged, talked about and depicted in newspapers like the Illustrated London News.
 Eventually, of course, the slum areas were cleared, with many of these areas becoming some of the most desirable in London.

-Today though, we’re taking you back to the Victorian era and to the worst slums of Victorian London.
+Today, we’re taking you back to the Victorian era and to the worst slums of Victorian London.

 One of the worst slums in Victorian London was in the West End, close to Covent Garden.
-In 1101, Henry I’s wife Matilda founded a leper hospital here in fields outside the city walls, hence the name St Giles-in-the-fields.
-It was in the 18th century though that St Giles earned its reputation for squalor and ruin when artist William Hogarth created his famous work ‘Gin Lane’ based on St Giles.
+In 1101, Henry I’s wife Matilda founded a leper hospital here in fields outside the city walls, hence the name St Giles-in-the-Fields.
+It was in the 18th century though that St Giles earned its reputation for squalor and ruin when artist William Hogarth created his famous work Gin Lane based on St Giles.
 Depicting life as it was in the heart of slumland, Gin Lane paints a picture of despair, neglect and poverty.
 And it only got worse.
 St Giles Rookery (rookery being a common term for slum housing) became lawless, filled with cadging houses and sordid dens, run by gangs and riddled with crime and prostitution.
 During the slum clearances, St Giles Rookery was cleared to make way for the New Oxford Street, joining Oxford Street and Holborn.
-Nothing of St Giles remains, but you can, however, join the Harlots & Bawds walk and delve into the real history of this notorious Victorian slum.
+Nothing of St Giles remains, but you can, however, join the Harlots & Bawds walk and delve into the real history of this notorious central London Victorian slum.

-Visiting Westminster Abbey today, it is hard to imagine that Westminster was home to one of the worst slums in Victorian London.
+Visiting majestic Westminster Abbey today, it’s hard to imagine that Westminster was home to one of the worst slums in Victorian London.
 But don’t take our word for it.
 Charles Dickens wrote about the area known as Devil’s Acre, debunking the notion that Westminster was a ‘city of palaces, or magnificent squares, and regal terraces’.
 Instead, wrote Dickens, ‘there is no district in London more filthy and disgusting, more steeped in villainy and guilt, than that on which every morning’s sun casts the sombre shadows of the Abbey’.
-It was in Devil’s Acre that Dickens visited The Ragged Dormitory and the Colonial Training School of Industry, a place where young vagrants and thieves could, supposedly trade their crime-ridden past for an honest future.
+It was in Devil’s Acre that Dickens visited The Ragged Dormitory and the Colonial Training School of Industry, a place where young vagrants and thieves could supposedly trade their crime-ridden past for an honest future.
 Some say that it was Dickens’ visits to the ‘Ragged School’ that inspired Oliver Twist and A Christmas Carol.
-With a spell as an Irish rookery, Devils’ Acre was a place where pickpockets, thieves, prostitutes and sharpers converged.
+With a spell as an Irish rookery, Devil’s Acre was a place where pickpockets, thieves, prostitutes and sharpers converged.
 Want to explore one of London’s worst Victorian slums – see Devil’s Acre, hear about it, get a feel for it – here’s the walk.

-Notting Hill is one of London’s most desirable addresses, but in Queen Victoria’s time, it was awash with filth.
+Today, Notting Hill is one of London’s most desirable addresses, but in Queen Victoria’s time, it was awash with filth.
 Described by Dickens as ‘a plague spot scarcely equalled for its insalubrity by any other in London’, the Potteries and Piggeries (formerly known as Cut-throat Lane) earned its name when pig keepers and rowdy brick makers moved into the area.
 Slum dwellers slept in their hovels, alongside their animals, lacking even basic sanitation.
 It was in Notting Hill that Peter Rachman, a notorious provider of slum housing, owned properties.
 Synonymous with poor housing ‘Rachmanism’ became a term for landlords exploiting tenants with slum housing.
-If you’re visiting, look out for the last remaining brick making kiln on Walmer Road, just north of Pottery Lane.
+If you’re visiting, look out for the last remaining brick-making kiln on Walmer Road, just north of Pottery Lane.
 For the Potteries and Piggeries and much more besides, try the Notting Hill & Portobello Market walk.